sidhantls/differentiable-kb-qa/README.md

 | 2-hop       | 0.787       |
 | 3-hop       | 0.821       |

 One expectation was that 3 hop performance to be worse than 2-hop, which was the case in reified kb paper as well.
-The reified KB paper does report slightly higher 1-hop and 2-hop performance, but this 3-hop outperforms it.
+The reified KB paper does report higher 2-hop performance, but this 1-hop and 3-hop outperforms it.

 #### User Experimentation